HealthCatalyst/healthcareai-r/inst/docs/clustering/Kmeans-clustering.md

       are a better choice if your goal is classification.
     - __numOfClusters__ Optional.
 Number of clusters you want to build.
 If left blank, will be determined automatically from the elbow plot.
-    - __usePrinComp__ Optional.
+    - __usePCA__ Optional.
 TRUE or FALSE.
 Default is FALSE.
 If TRUE, the method will use principle components as the new features to perform K-means clustering.
 This may accelerate convergence on high-dimension datasets.
-    - __numOfPrinComp__ Optional.
+    - __numOfPCA__ Optional.
 If using principle components, you may specify the number to use to perform K-means clustering.
 If left blank, it will be determined automatically from the scree (elbow) plot.
     - __impute__: a boolean, defaults to FALSE.
 Whether to impute by replacing NULLs with column mean (for numeric columns) or column mode (for categorical columns).